mindspore-lab/mindocr/configs/rec/rare/README.md

 **3. Model Conversion**

-Please refer to [Model Conversion](../../../docs/en/inference/convert_tutorial.md#1-mindocr-models), and use the `converter_lite` tool for offline conversion of the MindIR file, where the `input_shape` in `configFile` needs to be filled in with the value from MindIR export, as mentioned above (1, 3, 32, 100), and the format is NCHW.
+Please refer to [Model Conversion](../../../docs/en/inference/convert_tutorial.md#1-mindocr-models), and use the `converter_lite` tool for offline conversion of the MindIR file.

 **4. Inference**